rockharbor/encoding-server/README.md

 2. When a file is detected, it is watched until it is fully uploaded
 3. After the upload completes, the file is converted using ffmpeg into a streaming video file as well as an mp3.
-4. When the encoding process completes, the source is renamed and moved into the `Source` folder, and the converted files are moved into the `Output` folder.
+4. When the encoding process completes, the source moved into the `Source` folder, and the converted files are moved into the `Output` folder.
 5. Finally, the two output files are uploaded to WordPress